shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 ![White Rabbit Network](wr_network2.jpg)

-In a White Rabbit network, almost all the switches are configured as "Simple Master" (default configuration).
+In a White Rabbit network, almost all the switches are configured as master (a.k.a SimpleMaster) (default configuration).
 They transmit the clock signal that cames from other switches.
-However the "top" switch connected to the GPS signal is called the **Grand Master** and is configured in a specific way.
+However the "top" switch connected to the GPS signal is called the **GrandMaster** and is configured in a specific way.

-To configure a switch in GrandMaster mode you must edit[^viedit] the `wrsw_hal.conf` file
+To configure a switch as GrandMaster you must edit[^viedit] the `wrsw_hal.conf` file

 ~~~~{.C}
 vi /wr/etc/wrsw_hal.conf